 Cellular signal strength maps consist of KPIs in several locations.
 Traditionally, cellular operators collected such measurements by hiring dedicated vans (\aka wardriving~\cite{yang:10}) with special equipment, to drive through, measure and map the performance in a particular area of interest.
 However, in recent years, they increasingly outsource the collection of signal maps to third parties~\cite{alimpertis2019city}.
 Mobile analytics companies (\eg OpenSignal \cite{opensignal:11}, Tutela \cite{tutela}) crowdsource measurements directly from end-user devices, via standalone mobile apps or SDKs integrated into popular partnering apps, typically games, utility or streaming apps.
 The upcoming dense deployment of small cells for 5G at metropolitan scales will only increase the need for accurate and comprehensive signal maps~\cite{5gonapkpis,imran:14}.
 Because cellular measurements are expensive to obtain, they may not be available for all locations, times and other parameters of interest, thus there is a need for signal maps prediction based on limited available such measurements.

 Signal maps prediction is an active research area and includes: propagation models~\cite{raytracing:15, winnerreport}, data-driven approaches~\cite{fidaZipWeave:17,specsense:17,heBCS:18}, combinations thereof~\cite{phillips:12}, and increasingly sophisticated ML models for RSRP ~\cite{ray:16,raik:18,alimpertis2019city, Krijestorac2021SpatialSS} and throughput~\cite{infocomLSTM:17,milanMobihocDeepnets:18}.
-However, all these prediction techniques consider a centralized setting: mobile devices upload their measurements to a server, which then trains a global model to predict cellular performance (typically RSRP) based on at least location, and potentially time and other features.
-Clearly, this introduces privacy risks for the participating users.
+All these prediction techniques consider a centralized setting: mobile devices upload measurements to a server, which then trains a global model to predict cellular performance (typically RSRP) based on at least location, and potentially time and other features.

 Fig. \ref{fig:density_maps_uci} depicts an example of a dataset collected on a university campus, which is one of the datasets we use throughout this paper.